Fozilbek0109/Fozilbek0109/README.md

 - 👋 Hi, I’m @Fozilbek0109
 - 👀 I’m interested in Mobile Programming
-- 🌱 I am currently learning Android new technologies Jetpack Campus and Java Backend
+- 🌱 I am currently learning Android new technologies Jetpack Compose and Java Backend
 - 💞️ I want to collaborate with new and strong and useful project leaders
 - 📫 How to reach me : Telegram:https://t.me/FKK0109 or Linked In: https://www.linkedin.com/in/fozilbek-karimov-b33543277
 - 😄 Pronouns: He/Him